Visit the links below to learn how to apply for DUSON Scholarships and other funding sources:

 Students born before January 1, 1988:

 Student Loan Options

 To apply for a federal loan, all students must complete the Free Application for Federal Student Aid (FAFSA) each academic year.
-ABSN students must be enrolled at least six credit hours per semester to receive federal student loans.
+ABSN students must be enrolled in a minimum of six credit hours per semester to receive federal student loans.

 Federal Direct Student Loan

 ||ABSN - Independent Student

 |Total Undergraduate Program

 Federal Direct Subsidized loan is interest free while enrolled in the program.
 The Federal Direct Unsubsidized loan begins accruing interest at the time of disbursement.
 Federal and private student loans disburse one week prior to the start of classes each semester.

 When all federal loan options have been exhausted, or when a student is enrolled less than half-time and not eligible for federal loan funding, private education loans may be utilized.
 Private loans are loans borrowed from a source other than Duke or the federal government to help finance education expenses.
 We strongly encourage you to use all available federal loan programs before using private loans.